Xainey/DSCBasicPipeline/README.md

 * Pester
 * PSake
 * PSScriptAnalyzer

+## Jenkinsfile
+A `Jenkinsfile` has been added to the project root for pipeline support with the [Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin).
+Set the target `QA_SERVER` to match the QA server set in `ExampleConfigData.psd1`

 ## Usage
 A ```psake``` script has been created to manage the various operations related to testing and deployment of ```ExampleConfig.ps1```